Fermentation Food Safety, What Irish Kitchens Must Know

 Penn State Extension

-Why this works: Citric acid drops pH below 4.6, preventing botulism growth.
+Why this works: citric acid drops the pH below 4.6, blocking botulism growth.

 The Safer Commercial Alternative

-4. Label with use-by dates (max 4 days refrigerated)
+4. Label every bottle with use-by dates (4 days refrigerated, max)

-If you can’t follow acidification protocol, don’t make garlic-in-oil.
-Buy commercial versions.
+If you can’t follow the full acidification protocol, don’t make garlic-in-oil at all.
+Buy a commercial version instead.

 Laboratory scene showing HACCP food safety testing with seafood samples, petri dishes, fresh greens, a microscope, and gloved hands preparing a sample.

-2. pH Monitoring: Document pH at critical stages
+2. pH monitoring — document pH at every critical stage

 Full Guidance PDF